darktable-org/dtdocs/content/module-reference/processing-modules/input-color-profile.md

 masking: true
 ---

 The input color profile defines how darktable will interpret the colors of the image.
+It will take the color space used by the source of the image (eg. camera, scanner) and convert the pixel encodings to a standardised working color space.
+In this way, any subsequent modules don't need to be concerned with the specifics of the input device, and can work with and convert to/from the standardised working color space.

+Where an image has been captured in a camera raw file, the input color profile module will normally apply either a standard or enhanced color matrix specific for that model camera, in order to map the colors into the CIE XYZ transitional color space.
+If the image was obtained from elsewhere, and there is color space information embedded in the image, the _input color profile_ module will use this information to map the colors to the CIE XYZ transitional color space.
+The user can also specify explicitly which input color space should be assumed for the incoming image, and can even supply a custom ICC color profile specifically made for the input device.

-You can alter darktable's auto-allocated input color profile if there is an alternative that more closely matches the original image's color space.
-This module also allows colors to be confined to a certain gamut to mitigate some (infrequent) color artifacts.
+Once the colors are available in the intermediate CIE XYZ space, they can then be transformed into the final working color space that will be used for any subsequent processing in the pixel pipe.
+When mapping from the CIE XYZ intermediate color space, the colors can be confined to a certain gamut using the _intent_ options, and this can help mitigate some (infrequent) color artifacts.

+Note that the final color profile that will be used when exporting the image is controlled by the [_output color profile_](output-color-profile.md) module.

 # module controls